austinsonger/Socialbreak/README.md

 ##### TODO
 - Add features to fbbrute and Gemailhack
+- Change code base of fbbrute.pl into python
+- Change code base of instainsame.sh into python
-- Change code base of fbbrute into python
+- Change code base of tweetshell.sh into python

 # Socialbreak
  Social Media Account Penetrationg Framework